skdelphix/maskdocs/docs/Masked_Provisioning/Provision_Masked_VDBs.md

 - If a masking job has been applied to a VDB, you cannot create an unmasked snapshot of that VDB.
 - Masking must take place during the process of provisioning a VDB.
 If an existing VDB has not had a masking job applied to it, then you cannot mask that particular VDB at any point in the future.
 All the data within the VDB and its parents will be accessible if it is replicated using SDD.
 - When selecting a connector to use for Masked Provisioning, a "basic" connector must be used **unless** you are masking an Oracle Pluggable Database (PDB), in which case an "advanced" connector must be used.
+- Only in-place masking jobs can be selected.

 ## Identifying and Navigating to Masked VDBs
 Masked VDBs appear in the Virtualization Engine's Datasets pane, just like regular VDBs.
 They are most obviously identified by the different icon used to represent them.
 In addition, a masked VDBs Configuration tab will contain information about the masking job that you applied to it.
 Generally, anything you can do with an unmasked VDB is also possible with a masked VDB.